colindean/plaintextaccounting_workshop/0252_make_for_ledger.md

 building the final document, is dozens of seconds.
 As the transaction log grows over time, the savings will only get bigger!

+Try it out: try running `time make clean graphs` and then try running `time make -j 4 clean graphs`.
+Which is faster?
+Almost assuredly the latter will be faster, potentially up to twice as fast!

+That paralellism is why programmers love having multiple CPU cores available.
+The more cores, the more tasks can be run simultaneously.